nidhi-jagudaniya/name-sorter/README.md

 - Install Maven 3.9.9 and add in System path.
 ---
 ## How to Run
-- Clone git repo from
+- Clone git repo from **https://github.com/nidhi-jagudaniya/name-sorter**
 - Main method is at **NameSorter/src/main/java/Main.java**.
-- Two ways to run the program one is from commandline and from IDE.
+- Two ways to run the program one is from command-line and from IDE.

 #### From Command-line
 - You can place your file to test in **src/main/java/resources/** folder and change file name in below command or give absolute path of file in your device.